In a Nutshell:

 The Monarch, however, is a swing and a miss.

-It’s a decent chair with some good capabilities, but Osaki itself offers much better chairs for not much more money.
+It’s a decent chair with some good capabilities, but Osaki offers much better chairs for no more money.
 If you look beyond Osaki at some of the other respected names in the industry, you’ll find no shortage of options that offer a better value than you’ll find here.

 It’s not that there’s anything inherently wrong with the model.
-As we said, it’s a pretty good chair, and it earned a pretty good overall ranking from us, but as you’ll see, there are some flaws that just make it inferior to most of its peers.
+As we said, it’s a pretty good chair, and we gave it a pretty good overall ranking, but as you’ll see, there are some flaws that just make it inferior to most of its peers.

-In the following sections, we’ll step through everything this machine can do and where we feel it comes up short.
-That way, you’ll have all the information you need to decide for yourself.
+In the following sections, we’ll discuss everything this machine can do and where we feel it falls short.
+That way, you’ll have all the information you need to decide.
 If that sounds good to you, let’s take a closer look.

-The Monarch has a similar look and feel to most of the chairs Osaki makes.
+The Monarch has a similar look and feel to most of Osaki’s chairs.
 It doesn’t try to hide what it is.

-They’re not ugly chairs, but they certainly don’t mesh easily with most home décor schemes.
-If you decide you want one of these, you can order yours in either black, brown, or taupe—neutral colors that will at least allow you to color match.
+They’re not ugly chairs, but they don’t mesh easily with most home décor schemes.
+If you want one of these, you can order yours in black, brown, or taupe—neutral colors that allow you to color match.

-You should also be aware that the Monarch is a sizeable piece of furniture, measuring 60 L (73” L when fully reclined) x 42” W x 50.5” H. That’s big enough that it will fill up just about any room you put it in.
-If you live in a smaller apartment or a tiny home, it may simply be too big to be useful.
+You should also be aware that the Monarch is a sizeable piece of furniture, measuring 60 L (73” L when fully reclined) x 42” W x 50.5” H. It’s big enough to fill up just about any room you put it in, so living in a smaller apartment or a tiny home may simply be too big to be useful.

-Most chairs on the market today (regardless of type) support 300 pounds of user weight or more.
+Most chairs today (regardless of type) support 300 pounds of user weight or more.
 As you can see, this one doesn’t quite rise to that level, though it supports more weight than some of Osaki’s other models.

 Osaki OS-Monarch massage chair dimensions showing its length, width, and height when upright and when fully reclined

 One final point before we leave this section of our Osaki Monarch massage chair review: the upholstery is PU.
 That’s pretty standard.
-Almost all of the massage chairs on the market today rely on PU because it looks and feels like leather but is incredibly inexpensive.
+Almost all massage chairs today rely on PU because they look and feel like leather but are incredibly inexpensive.

-Unfortunately, PU doesn’t last very long and will start showing its age after no more than two years, no matter how careful you are.
+Unfortunately, no matter how careful you are, PU doesn’t last very long and will start showing its age after no more than two years.

-Honestly, we wish the Monarch used something else, even if it raised the price.
-And with that, let’s take a look at the actual capabilities of the Monarch.
+We wish the Monarch had used something else, even if it had raised the price.
+And with that, let’s look at the actual capabilities of the Monarch.

 L-Track & Quad Rollers